gridcf/gridcf.github.io/governance.md

 code should not be merged if build is broken.
 Project members should use their best judgement when overriding the CI results.

-No overwriting of branch history or tags is allowed except through PMC vote.
+No overwriting of branch history or tags is allowed except through [project management committee](#project-management-committee) vote.

 Any project member may prepare a release candidate for a new version of the toolkit and call for a release vote.
 If the release vote passes, the release is considered complete once the corresponding